CLEAN LIKE A PRO:

 Why We Do It This Way

 This is one of the best ways to clean mirrors because it is easier than using a squeegee, and it doesn’t leave streaks or dirt behind.
 It is way easier to teach than teaching someone to properly use a squeegee and leaves the glass sparkling!
 This is also a chemical free way to clean, since all you need is water.
-You'll be living healthier and spending less money on glass cleaning products like Windex.
+You'll be living healthier since its just water you are using, and spending less money on glass cleaning products like Windex or vinegar.

 KEY PRO TIPS